-Note that since the migration involves LDAP stores, the file includes a jps-context named bootstrap_credstore_context that specifies the directory where the bootstrap credential file cwallet.sso is located.
+Note that since the migration involves LDAP and DB stores, the file includes a ips-context named bootstrap_credstore_context that specifies the directory where the bootstrap credential file cwallet.sso is located.

-The following examples of use of the command migrateSecurityStore assume that:
+The following examples of use of migrateSecurityStore assume that:

-- The file t2p-policies.xml is located on the target system in the directory where the command is run. - The directory structure of LDAP system policies in the test and production environments should be identical.
-If this is not the case, before using the command, restructure manually the system policy directory in the production environment to match the corresponding structure in the test environment.
+The file t2p-policies.xml is located on the target system in the directory where the script is run.

+The directory structure of LDAP or DB system policies in the test and production environments should be identical.
+If this is not the case, before using the script, restructure manually the system policy directory in the production environment to match the corresponding structure in the test environment.